-The AAFS Diversity Outreach Committee (DOC)
+The Diversity Outreach Committee

 The American Academy of Forensic Sciences Diversity Outreach Committee (DOC) shall promote diversity in the Academy and the forensic science community by nurturing a culture that is welcoming and supportive, and by engaging diverse ideas for the provision of culturally competent education, research, and expertise in the legal system.